-Basics of Online Reputation Management
+The Basics of Online Reputation Management

-Historically, reputation has been a word-of-mouth affair.
-In the last century or so print, TV, and radio, have played a part.
-But the internet has changed the equation entirely.
-Now, the world is viewed through computer screens, and with it, social media, search results, and artificial intelligence have further complicated who participates in a brand's reputation.
-Whether it be for a product, business, or individual, reputation is now defined by how it is perceived through digital interactions.
+Now, the world is viewed through computer screens, and with it, social media, search results, and artificial intelligence have further complicated who participates in a brand’s reputation.

 Online reputation has a significant influence on both businesses and individuals.
 For businesses, a strong online reputation can boost customer trust, increase sales, and attract high-quality candidates, while a poor one can lead to loss of trust, financial decline, and recruitment challenges, as seen in United Airlines' case.